awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito/manifest/guide.md

         ```

 1. Open the central dashboard at `https://kubeflow.platform.example.com`.
 It will redirect to Cognito for login.
-Use the credentials of the user you just created a Profile for in the previous steps.
+Use the credentials of a user you just created in the previous steps.

 > Note: It might take a few minutes for the DNS changes to propagate and for your URL to work.
 Check if the DNS entry propogated with the [Google Admin Toolbox](https://toolbox.googleapps.com/apps/dig/#CNAME/).

 ## 7.0 Uninstall Kubeflow

-To delete the resources created in this guide, refer to the [Uninstall section in Automated Cognito deployment guide]({{< ref "/docs/deployment/cognito/manifest/guide-automated.md#uninstall-kubeflow" >}}).
+To delete the resources created in this guide, refer to the [Uninstall section in Automated Cognito deployment guide]({{< ref "/docs/deployment/cognito/manifest/guide-automated.md#50-uninstall-kubeflow" >}}).